pdp2600/fighting-game-watcher/README.md

 - [ ] Prototyping Extracting More Round/Game data
 	- [ ] Detecting Player 1 and Player 2 having Burst available
 	- [ ] Detecting the amount of meter/tension each player has at the time
+- [ ] Extracting and storing images of player names from stream broadcast overlays

 ### Long Term
 - [ ] Implement Tool using a framework capable of parallelization of processing (i.e. Spark)